 How to cite a Constitution in APA

-Citing the U.S. Constitution in APA style follows a structured approach to ensure consistency and accuracy.
-The Bluebook provides specific guidelines for legal citations, which apply to the Constitution.
-This article explains how to format in-text citations and reference list entries correctly.
+Citing the U.S. Constitution in APA is formalized to achieve uniformity and accuracy.
+The Bluebook has unique provisions for citing legal materials, which can be extended to the Constitution.
+This article gives recommendations on how to format properly in-text citations and reference list entries.

 GENERAL CITATION FORMAT

-Citations for the U.S. Constitution begin with U.S. Const., followed by relevant article, amendment, section, or clause numbers.
-The abbreviations used are:
+References to the U.S. Constitution begin with U.S. Const., followed by relevant article, amendment, section, or clause numbers.
+The following abbreviations are employed:

 • Article = art.